 - Enter your MacOS password.

-How to Find Saved Wi-Fi Passwords on Windows 10?
+How to Find Saved WiFi Passwords on Windows 10 or 11

-Unlike the MacOS, the Windows 10 Operating System only allows you to find the password of the Wi-Fi Network which you currently connect with.
-Here is how to find the password of the connected Wi-Fi network on Windows 10 PC.
+Unlike the Mac, the Windows PC only allows you to find the password of the WiFi network with which you are currently connected to.
+Here is how to find the password of the connected WiFi network on a Windows 10 PC.

 - Open Settings from Start window.
 You can also use the key combination Windows Key + I to open the Settings window.